 Basic Information About the Hantavirus in the United States

 Hantavirus was first recognized in the United States in 1993, in the Four Corners region of the country according to the University of California.
 During the first 10 years following the recognition of the virus in the county, about 600 people have been infected by hantavirus.
 Of that number, about 200 people died from the infection.

 Hantavirus infections have been reported across the United States.
 With that said, the vast majority of cases of hantavirus infection have occurred in the Western United States, including in California.

 If you are like the vast majority of people in this day and age, when you have an issue or a question, you turn to the internet.
 For example, if you have an issue with rat droppings at your home or business, you may access the internet for info about how to go about rat droppings cleanup.

-The problem is the internet is awash is misinformation when it comes to rat droppings cleanup.
-The alarming reality is that if follow some of the inaccurate information presented online regarding rat droppings, you can expose yourself to an infection like hantavirus.
+The problem is the internet is awash with misinformation when it comes to rat droppings cleanup.
+The alarming reality is that if you follow some of the inaccurate information presented online regarding rat droppings, you can expose yourself to an infection like hantavirus.
 For this reason, if you detect a rat droppings problem at your home or business, you protect your health, and the welfare of others, by promptly engaging the services of a rat droppings cleanup specialist.